 What are the discomforts and risks?

 Your participation in this research is entirely voluntary, and you can choose what you would and wouldn’t like to share in the interview or hui.
 Only the information you choose to share will be gathered.
 You are welcome to bring a support person with you to the interview or hui.
+Talking about accessibility challenges could be triggering for some people.
+You can choose not to answer a question and may leave at any time.
 If you do find any of the discussion uncomfortable or triggering, AUT Student Counselling and Mental Health Services are available for support afterward.

 How will these discomforts and risks be alleviated?